 The department is currently engaged in a process of dynamic expansion.
 In the past few years we have made new appointments on both the senior and the junior level, bringing in faculty who contribute both to the range and depth of the department.
 On the senior level we have appointed Hannan Hever, who is a widely renowned authority on Hebrew literature, and Jing Tsu, who is a leading scholar and theorist of modern Chinese literature and culture.
 On the junior level we are proud to have appointed Ayesha Ramachandran, who specializes in early modern philosophy and literature; Marta Figlerowicz, who works on the history of the novel, queer theory, and modernism; and Robyn Creswell, who is an expert on Arabic literature and also a prominent translator.

-Chair, Department of Comparative Literature
+Chair, Comparative Literature